-BNS MD Tan Sri Ahmad Ramli Noor says they expect the ship to make its debut at Lima 2019 in Langkawi after completing is harbour trial.
-He says they were quiet confident that it will be commissioned in the same year as per the contract with the government.
+BNS MD Tan Sri Ahmad Ramli Noor says they expect the ship to make its debut at Lima 2019 in Langkawi after completing its harbour trial.
+He says they were quite confident that it will be commissioned in the same year as per the contract with the government.

 Work to outfit the Maharaja Lela was continuing although Ramli declined to specify the percentage of work done though it appears that her twins screws had been fitted.
 He however said work on the second LCS was 75 per cent complete.
 The keel for LCS 2 was laid on Feb.
 28, this year.

-The second LCS, now to be named after Raja Mahadi, the Selangor warlord who was largely responsible for the civil war in state in 1867 to 1874, is expected to be launch in October, 2018.
+The second LCS, now to be named after Raja Mahadi, the Selangor warlord who was largely responsible for the civil war in the state between 1867 and 1874, is expected to be launch in October, 2018.
 She is expected to be launched into the water as BNS had planned to fit most of her equipment prior to launch unlike Maharaja Lela.

-After he was defeated, Sharif Masahor was later exiled in Selangor where he sided with Raja Mahadi in the Selangor civil war.
+After he was defeated, Sharif Masahor was exiled to Selangor where he sided with Raja Mahadi in the Selangor civil war.
 He died in Kerling, Selangor, in 1890.